 Our products are designed for use around MRI scanners.
-MRI has been an important imaging diagnostic for some time now, however should MRI technology change materially or decline in usage due to new technologies or concerns about costs or efficacy of MR imaging, our products would suffer as MRI usage and installations declined.
+MRI has been an important imaging diagnostic for some time now, however, should MRI technology change materially or decline in usage due to new technologies or concerns about costs or efficacy of MR imaging, our products would suffer as MRI usage and installations declined.
 Such a matter may also have a material adverse effect on our business, financial position and results of operations and could cause the market value of our common stock to decline.

-U.S. healthcare policy and changes thereto, including the Affordable Care Act and PPACA, may have a material adverse effect on our financial condition and results of operations.
+U.S. healthcare policy and changes thereto, including the Patient Protection and Affordable Care Act, may have a material adverse effect on our financial condition and results of operations.

 The Patient Protection and Affordable Care Act, as amended by the Health Care and Education Affordability Reconciliation Act (collectively, the "PPACA"), enacted in 2010, implemented changes that significantly impacted the medical device industry.
 Beginning on January 1, 2013, the Affordable Care Act imposed a 2.3 percent excise tax on sales of products defined as "medical devices" by the regulations of the FDA.
 We believe that all our current products are "medical devices" within the meaning of the FDA regulations.
 On December 18, 2015, under the Consolidated Appropriations Act of 2015, the medical device excise tax was suspended for two years beginning on January 1, 2016.
-New legislation passed in January 2018 further suspended the medical device excise tax through December 31, 2019.
-While this tax was suspended by legislation for 2018 and 2019, its return beginning on January 1, 2020 and potential increases from the 2.3 percent level in future years would negatively impact our operating results.
-We cannot currently foresee that the suspension will be reinstated.
+New legislation passed in January 2018 further suspended the medical device excise tax through December 31, 2019, however, in December 2019, the medical device excise tax was repealed.
+As a result of the repeal and the prior suspensions, sales of taxable medical devices after December 31, 2015 are not subject to the tax.
+While this tax has been repealed, Congress could enact future legislation or further change the law related to the medical devise excise tax in a manner that could negatively impact our operating results.
+The financial impact such future taxes could have on our business is unclear.